ruchany13/ruchanme/content/posts/kubernetes.md

 ## Requirements
 - Create DigitalOcean Account (If you have student Github Student Pack).
 - Kubernetes

+## What we will do?
+About Kubernets architecture, file architecture etc.
 ## Create Server with Terraform

 ## Download Kubernetes with Ansible